danakj/danakj.github.io/_posts/2023-06-05-not-generating-constructors.md

 Oof, that's a lot more instructions than `take_vector()`.
 Calling this function with a vector has changed three instructions into ten, and that's _without_ inlining the `std::span` constructor.

-I guess it's easy to see why the binary size changes when we starting receiving `std::span` in function arguments.
+I guess it's easy to see why the binary size changes when we start to receive `std::span` in function arguments instead of a reference to the owning container.

 What if we had a pointer and length already, but we wanted to call `take_span()` instead of `take_pointer()`, is that any better?
 Something like this: